esselt/cookbook-database-bulk/README.md

         'from' => 'e@ma.il',        # OPTIONAL.
 From address of email
         'bcc_to' => ['e@ma.il'],    # OPTIONAL.
 Send copy of user creation mail to BCC
         'grouping' => {
-          'name' => {                 # Logic grouping of users
-            'action' => 'create',     # What to do with users, create or drop 'users' => {
+          'name' => {               # Logic grouping of users or name of group 'action' => 'create',   # What to do with users, create or drop 'is_group' => false,    # Can be group (true) then all members gets an e-mail and group name is username 'users' => {
               'username1',          # Creates database and user with rights to named database 'username2',
               'username3'
             }